6 Tips to Speed Up Your Home Network

 Are Your Devices up to Speed?
 Here’s Why It Matters…

-Nobody likes to wait for an internet page or movie to load.
-When your computer or TV seem to be sluggish, there are things you can do to improve the speed.
+Nobody likes to wait for an internet page or movie to load, but did you know there are things you can do to improve the speed?
 Yes YOU.
 Even if you think you’re not tech savvy, you can easily check your devices to see if they’re slowing things down.
 If you like to send/receive email messages, browse the internet, download files, and stream movies without delay, this blog post is for you.

 Turns Out, Your Computer’s Age Might Be Affecting Your Speed

 Did you know that even if you have purchased 1 Gbps service from your cable provider, your computer may not be able to deliver that speed due to how old your computer is??
 You should check the age of your computer and other devices.
 They may not have the processing speed, gigabit card or compatibility with your service level to meet your expectations.
 Check your computer settings, the manual or even the manufacturer’s website for the specifications for your model number to make sure your laptop has wireless 802.11ac and gigabit ethernet cards.

 Are your devices updated with the latest drivers and software?
 Go to the support page of your manufacturer’s website and check the “drivers” section.
 You may need to download the latest drivers which allow your device to properly communicate with your operating system.
 If you know your processor brand, you can also go to the Intel or AMD websites and use the driver auto detect / support assistant tool which will automatically let you know which drivers you need to download.
 Be sure to check for the latest drivers every 3 to 4 months.